mac-can/KvaserCAN-Library/Deployment.md

 1. Check the working directory for uncommitted changes.
   - _**There should not be any uncommitted change.**_
-  - _If there are uncommitted changes the commit then or revert them._
+  - _If there are uncommitted changes then commit them or revert them._
 2. Open the trial program with Xcode and run a code analysis.
   - _**There should not be any serious finding.**_
   - _If there are findings then fix them or create an issue in the repo._